Ex-Trump lawyer Cohen to testify before U.S. House oversight panel next week

 Cohen will report to federal prison on May 6 after a judge granted him a two-month delay to allow him to recover from a surgical procedure and to prepare for his congressional testimony, according to a court filing on Wednesday.

 Cohen is also scheduled to testify at a closed hearing of the House Intelligence Committee on Feb.
-28.
+28. Cohen last week postponed a scheduled appearance before the Senate Intelligence Committee due to medical reasons.

-Reporting by Eric Beech; Editing by Mohammad Zargham and Peter Cooney
+Reporting by Mark Hosenball and Eric Beech; Writing by Amanda Becker; Editing by Mohammad Zargham and Peter Cooney